Chr15w1986/Motor-Werks/README.md

 All functionality and development of this project were managed using **Trello** (https://trello.com/b/Ha79yDqn/motor-werks-pp5)

-* Credentials to this tool will be provided during submission

 ### 3. Structure

 * A clear and straightforward layout is in place to ensure users can navigate intuitively and have a leisurely experience